How much does it cost to have a baby in the UK?

 Earning loss can differ depending on your employer’s maternity policy.
 For example, some employers may only provide six weeks’ paid leave, while others offer six months paid leave.

-Statutory maternity pay provided by the government ensures mothers who have had a baby receive money for nine months.
-Statutory maternity pay is 90% of your average weekly earnings (before tax) for the first 6 weeks and £187.18 or 90% of your average weekly earnings (whichever is lower) for the next 33 weeks.
+• Statutory maternity pay is 90% of your average weekly earnings (before tax) for the first 6 weeks.
+For the next 33 weeks, it is £194.32 or 90% of your average weekly earnings (whichever is lower).

 According to raisin.co.uk, you should have at least three months’ income saved as an emergency fund to cover costs when you are expecting a baby.

 A new father wishing to take paternity leave can receive two weeks’ paid statutory paternity leave.
-If they wish to take more leave, depending on their employer’s paternity policy, fathers can face a loss of earnings.

 How much do you pay for maternal health services?